There are over 400 types of stainless steel. Stainless steel is an alloy and is man-made.

 Cold forging is good for plastic handled kitchen scissors where the blades are usually 2 to 2.5mm thick.

 A nipper handle would need 250-300 tons of force applied to cold steel, but only 20-30 tons in hot steel.
 Apart from the energy wastage, cold forging sets up minute stress fractures when used on thicker sections of steel.
-These are impossible to passivize and can harbour dirt and bacteria.
+These are impossible to passivize and can harbor dirt and bacteria.

 Generally, cold forging is a poor alternative for surgical instruments and is not used.